Folly to Be Wise

 Folly to Be Wise is a 1952 British comedy film directed by Frank Launder and starring Alastair Sim, Elizabeth Allan, Roland Culver, Colin Gordon, Martita Hunt and Edward Chapman.
-It is based on the play It Depends What You Mean by James Bridie.
+It was written by James Bridie, John Dighton and Launder based on Bridie's play It Depends What You Mean.
 The film follows the efforts of a British Army chaplain attempting to recruit entertainment acts to perform for the troops and the complications that ensue when he does.
 The title is taken from the line by Thomas Gray "where ignorance is bliss, 'tis folly to be wise".

 Plot

-Having recently taken over the role of Entertainments Officer at an army camp, the army chaplain Captain William Paris (Sim) is disheartened that so few of the troops turn out for an evening of classical music.
+Having recently taken over the role of Entertainments Officer at an army camp, the army chaplain Captain William Paris is disheartened that so few of the troops turn out for an evening of classical music.
 He visits a local pub, "The Rose and Crown", and finds the place packed with soldiers, including his own driver.
 He resolves to try and secure something more entertaining for the troops and decides to copy the idea of a brains trust, as in a popular BBC radio programme, where panellists answer questions from the audience.

 With the help of Lady Dodds, Paris manages to gather together a group of local notables.
 These individuals each prove to be mildly eccentric.
 The group includes the opinionated Professor Mutch, who is a popular radio personality on BBC radio, and his friend the oil painter George Prout and his wife Angela.
 Arriving at the Prout's house, Paris interrupts Mutch and Mrs Prout who are about to embrace.
 Then meeting Mr Prout, he soon finds him a cold man who verbally abuses his wife.
 The 'brains trust' panel is rounded out by the hard-of-hearing Doctor McAdam and the chippy local Labour MP Joseph Byres.

 With the help of his secretary, Private Jessie Killigrew, the chaplain manages to organise the event.
 The hall is relatively well filled.
 Trying to avoid anything controversial, Paris forbids any discussion of politics or religion and begins with some innocuous questions about cows chasing after trains and if the Moon is inhabited.
 Things soon become heated when Mr Byres, the local MP, takes offence at comments directed at him and threatens to start a fight.
 Having only just averted this, a question about marriage from Killigrew reveals the fragility of the Prouts' marriage.
 Fearing any controversy, Paris quickly announces that it is time for the interval.